FikaWorks/website/content/blog/eks-service-accounts.md

 rolled into Kubernetes 1.18!
 That is great, but that means at this point AWS has rolled their own OIDC provider for Service Accounts.
 The actual code being added to Kubernetes seems to be solely from Google engineers, which is disappointing.
-AWS was involved in the discussion for the first declined PR but it does not appear that they contributed anything to the code base.
+AWS was involved in the discussion for the first declined PR but it does not appear that they contributed anything to the code base, I may just be misinformed about that.

 ### The AWS SDK
 The final tooling needed for this to work was to update the SDKs.